f3d-app/f3d/doc/user/07-COMMANDS.md

 `add_files [path/to/file1] [path/to/file2]`: A specific command to add files to the scene (overridden by a F3D specific command, see below).
 Take one or more files as arguments.
 eg: `add_files /path/to/dragon.vtu`.

+`save_statefile [path/to/file]`: A specific command to save the current state into the provided statefile (overridden by a F3D specific command, see below).
+Take a file as argument.
+eg: `save_statefile /path/to/state.json`.

+`load_statefile [path/to/file]`: A specific command to restore the state from the provided statefile (overridden by a F3D specific command, see below).
+Take a file as argument.
+eg: `load_statefile /path/to/state.json`.

+`save_statefile_to_clipboard`: A specific command to save the current state into the system clipboard.
+Requires a build with the `clip` module.
+No argument.

+`load_statefile_from_clipboard`: A specific command to restore the state from the system clipboard.
+Requires a build with the `clip` module.
+No argument.

 `alias [alias_name] [command]`: A specific command to create an alias for a command.
 Take an alias name and a command as arguments.
 eg: `alias myrotate roll_camera 90`.